 The law allows Illinois residents age 21 and over to purchase up to one (1) ounce of flower (dried herb) and up to five (5) grams of cannabis concentrate (such as hashish or tincture).
 Illinois visitors are able to possess half of those stated above amounts.
 This law further allows adults to consume cannabis either in their homes or at certain approved establishments.
 However, businesses and landlords have the right to refuse its use on their properties.

 In 2021, Governor Pritzker signed HB 1443 into law.
 Pursuant to the law, it permitted the Illinois Department of Financial and Professional Regulation (“IDFR”) to create two (2) lotteries for a total of one hundred and ten (110) additional adult-use cannabis dispensary licenses.
 Further in July of 2021, the Department of Agriculture sent Notice of Awards to top-scoring Craft Grower (40), Infuser (32), Transporter (141), and Cannabis Community College Vocational Pilot Program (7) applicants notifying them that they were eligible to receive a license, further expanding the “Prairie State’s” marijuana market.

 Applications for Marijuana Business Licenses

-Currently, the Illinois Department of Financial and Professional Regulation is accepting applications for Conditional Adult-Use Dispensary licenses on an ongoing basis.
-Below is the timeline for issuing the 185 Conditional licenses:
+Currently, the Illinois Department of Financial and Professional Regulation is not accepting applications for Dispensary licenses as their most recent application window closed on April 21, 2023 for social equity applicants.

 If you are interested in pursuing a marijuana business license in Illinois, contact us to begin to put together a comprehensive plan.
 Schedule an appointment here so we can discuss your options!